mruby/mruby/doc/mrbgems/README.md

 All GEMs have to be located under *$(MRUBY_ROOT)/mrbgems/g/*.

+## Build process

+mrbgems will call *make* to build and *make clean* to clean your GEM.
+You have to create *gem.a* file during the build process.
+How you are going to do this is you decision.

+To make your build process more easier and more standardized we suggest to include *mrbgems/Makefile4gem* which defines some helper rules.
+In case you include this Makefile you have to define specific pre-defined rules like *gem-all* for the build process and *gem-clean* for the clean process.
+There are additional helper rules for specific GEM examples below.

 ## C Extension

 mruby can be extended with C. It is possible by using the C API to